evanseitz/ManifoldEM_ESPER/README.md

 - `pip install qiskit`
 - `pip install latex` #if texlive installed above

 LaTex can be additionally installed (e.g. via [TeX Live](https://tug.org/texlive)); if not, syntax for figure generation in these scripts will need to be individually altered.
-Once these packages are installed within the Anaconda environment, the environment must be initiated each time before running these scripts via the command: `conda activate DMSA`.
-When you are done using the environment, always exit via: `conda deactivate`
+Once these packages are installed within the Anaconda environment, the environment must be initiated each time before running these scripts via the command `conda activate DMSA`.
+When you are done using the environment, always exit via `conda deactivate`.

 ### Additional Software:
 In addition to the Anaconda environment detailed above, the following packages may also prove useful; some of which are required for final steps in this framework.